linode/docs/docs/guides/databases/mysql/introduction-to-sql-commands/index.md

     ('222222222', 'CSC101', 100, 2022);

 {{< note >}}
 You can use the `INSERT INTO` command similarly in **PostgreSQL** to add rows to the table.
-Make sure the values matches the order of the columns in the table definition.
+Make sure the values match the order of the columns in the table definition.

     INSERT INTO student VALUES ('111111111', 'Smith', 'John');
 {{< /note >}}